 We also went off-site up to the nearby Cheriton Hill, home of the Shepway White Horse, to get a wider perspective of the whole Eurotunnel site.
 At the end of the day we backed up all the footage across hard drives and travelled back to our offices in Tunbridge Wells, ready to start the post-production process.

 With all our rushes loaded into our edit suite, the logging of shots began.
 The process involves identifying the best take of each scene we filmed.
-Earlier this year we started colour-grading in DaVinci Resolve, a powerful editing package, which coupled with our Tangent grading equipment allows us to really push our material and make sure we get the best possible look from the footage.
+Earlier this year we started editing and grading in DaVinci Resolve, a powerful editing package, which coupled with our state of the art hardware which allows us to really push our material and make sure we get the best possible look from the footage.

 The video shots will be used in various broadcast and online productions, so we chose a classic grade, which is glossy but without a look that’s too ‘baked in’.
 This allows plenty of scope for future productions to grade the footage to match other shots, so allows for maximum flexibility.
 Filming in 4K enables us to produce a video library that is future-proofed for at least the next 5 to 10 years.

 If you’re contemplating using video or animated content as part of your marketing strategy, get in touch.